Frequently Asked Questions

 Where are the puppies you save from?

-The sad truth is we are asked to save more puppies per week than we could ever imagine helping.
-And that is why we continue our mission.
-These puppies need us.
+The heartbreaking truth is that we are asked to save more puppies each week than we could ever take in—but we keep going, because they need us.
+And with your help, we can continue to say yes.

 How do the puppies get here?